lextoumbourou/deep-q-network-mlx/README.md

 ## Training

 In the paper, they train a model to play seven ATARI games: "Beam Rider, Breakout, Enduro, Pong, Q*bert, Seaquest, Space Invaders".
-So far I'm trained:

-* Breakout
-* Beam Rider
+I'm currently training Breakout.

-I trained this models on my MacBook Pro M3 Max with 48GB of unified memory.
-In the paper they use a replay buffer size of 1M, but I could only manage 100k without running out of memory.
+I will train the models on my MacBook Pro M3 Max with 48GB of unified memory.

+One note: I've mostly tried to use the parameters exactly as per the paper, how they use a replay buffer size of 1M, but I could only manage 100k without running out of memory.

 ### Breakout